joshbrew/tinybuild/tinybuild/docs/esbuild.md

 ##  [esbuild](https://esbuild.github.io/)

 esbuild is an ultra lightweight and fast bundler (based in Rust) used in NodeJS to compile javascript projects.
 It works using Nodejs and can bundle any javascript and typescript projects generically like other bundlers.
 It typically takes <100ms to bundle a javascript project, and about 2 seconds if you add the type generation plugin.
+There is very little if any custom syntax required that you find in other package managers, and we did our best to preserve that theme with minimal, mostly-vanilla plugins that don't introduce unnecessary dependencies.
+Why should your node_modules folder be 1 gigabyte of mostly useless bloatware?

 esbuild supports the full spectrum of javascript bundling needs we've encountered so far and we have documented and abstracted its typical features fairly well with our settings.
 See their website for more information.